cberletch/cberletch/README.md

 <h1 align="center">Hi, I'm Cole</h1>

 I'm a senior data engineer who likes to learn new things and put them on my github sometimes.
 Most of the projects here are incomplete as I usually bounce to new things before completing them.
+I have rich experience in PySpark and working with big/streaming data as a professional.
 Outside of coding, I'm an amateur golfer and a huge fan of the Pittsburgh Steelers.

 - 📫 you can reach me at **coleberletch@gmail.com**